The Mount Sinai Hospital Recognized on Newsweek’s “America’s Best Maternity Hospitals 2022” List

 The Mount Sinai Hospital has earned top honors on Newsweek’s list of “America’s Best Maternity Hospitals 2022” for providing high-quality maternity care from pregnancy through birth, as well as postpartum care to ensure the long-term health of both newborns and new mothers.

-“I cannot be more proud and honored that The Mount Sinai Hospital is being recognized by Newsweek as one of the best maternity hospitals in 2022,” said Joanne L. Stone, MD, MSHCDL, Ellen and Howard C. Katz Chair of Obstetrics, Gynecology and Reproductive Science at the Icahn School of Medicine at Mount Sinai and Mount Sinai Health System.
+“I cannot be more proud and honored that The Mount Sinai Hospital's Steven and Alexandra Cohen Center for Labor and Birth is being recognized by Newsweek as one of the best maternity hospitals in 2022,” said Joanne L. Stone, MD, MSHCDL, Ellen and Howard C. Katz Chair of Obstetrics, Gynecology and Reproductive Science at the Icahn School of Medicine at Mount Sinai and Mount Sinai Health System.
 “This reflects the remarkable collaboration and care provided by our team of obstetricians, maternal-fetal medicine specialists, family planning physicians, nurses, midwives, and physician assistants—as well as our residents and fellows.
 In addition, this recognition honors all our colleagues including OB anesthesia, lactation specialists, a first-class neonatal intensive care unit, pediatric staff, and all of the support staff who treat our patients with respect, empathy, and the highest quality of care.
 This care rendered is elevated by our novel research and science-driven approach to personalizing treatment for each patient.”

 The list—compiled with data firm Statista—recognizes the top 350 hospitals for maternity care in the United States, divided into two performance categories: five-ribbon hospitals and four-ribbon hospitals.
 Mount Sinai is one of four hospitals in New York State to receive a five-ribbon designation.